East Bengal FC (women)

-East Bengal Football Club, commonly referred to as East Bengal, is a women's football club based in Kolkata, West Bengal.
-It is the women's football section of East Bengal FC.
-They compete in the Indian Women's League, the women's premier football league in India.
-They are the reigning Indian Women's League champions.
-The club has also won the Calcutta Women's Football League (Kanyashree Cup) 3 times and the Women's IFA Shield once.
+East Bengal Football Club, commonly referred to as East Bengal, is a professional women's football club based in Kolkata, West Bengal.
+It is the women's section of East Bengal FC.
+They compete in the Indian Women's League, the women's premier football league in India, having won the tournament twice.
+The club has also won the Calcutta Women's Football League (Kanyashree Cup) four times and the Women's IFA Shield once.
+They also won the inaugural SAFF Women's Club Championship in 2025.

 History

 Formation and early beginnings

 The East Bengal women's football team was formed in 2001 and in their inaugural season of the Calcutta Women's Football League, they lifted the title defeating arch-rivals Mohun Bagan 1-0 in the final at the Rabindra Sarobar Stadium with Shanta Dhara scoring the solitary goal for the club.
 The following season, East Bengal women's team reached the final again but lost in the final against Mohun Bagan after the game ended 1-1 in the regulation time and Mohun Bagan won 3-2 in the penalty shootout at the Sailen Manna Stadium in Howrah.
 The team was however disbanded after the season.